orb-lang/helm/doc/md/core.md

    return arr
 end
 ```
-### collect(iter, tab)
+### collect(iter, ...)

-Collects and returns up to two tables of values, given an iterator and a
+  Collects and returns up to two tables of values, given an iterator and
-table to iterate over.
+arguments to pass to it.

 ```lua
 function core.collect(iter, tab)